 Air quality might be the most important environmental factor that affects your health on a daily basis, and yet most people don’t take the time to check it frequently.

-However, in 2020, we’ve seen smoke from wildfires choking the skies, pollutants from industrialization and road traffic infiltrating the air around us, and a pandemic affecting those who live in areas of poor air quality disproportionately.
+However, in 2020, we’ve seen smoke from wildfires choking the skies, particulate matter and other environmental pollutants from industrialization and road traffic infiltrating the air around us, and a pandemic affecting those who live in areas of poor air quality disproportionately.

 This seems like a good time to start checking the air quality on a daily basis.